BadIdeaFactory/corporate/documents/operating.md

 ### Removing Members
-Members are removed from the organization when they are no longer associated with any BIFFUD projects.
+Members may be removed from the organization by the Beastmaster when they are no longer associated with any BIFFUD projects.